umalabs/auditable-authorization/README.md

 ## II.
 Concept

 The auditable authorization concept is based on a verifiable tamper-resistant audit trail created by authenticated participants (authorization server, client, resource server) during the respective stages of the authorization process.
-The authorization audit trail carries information in the form of a sequence of records organized into blocks.
+The audit trail carries information in the form of a sequence of records organized into blocks.
 Each block comes from an individual participant – a block possessor.
 Records and blocks are chained using the MAC value of the previous record.

 #### *A. Record Chaining*